kc-mcardiel/reach/_posts/2019-07-17-rent-the-reach.md

 <p>2,166 square feet</p>
 <p><!-- /wp:paragraph --></p>
 <p><!-- wp:paragraph --></p>
-<p><em>With a flexible interior and exterior space, complete with a café, located along the south end of the Kennedy Center’s campus.
-This space offers brilliant views of the Potomac River and new pedestrian bridge across Rock Creek Parkway.
-A wall of windows facing both east and west offer a bright and warm space season round.
-To the West, the view of the Potomac River, and to the East, the view of the south Reflecting Pool and Presidential Grove of Ginkgo trees.</em></p>
+<p><em>With a flexible interior and exterior space, complete with a café, located along the south end of the Kennedy Center’s campus.&nbsp; This space offers brilliant views of the Potomac River and new pedestrian bridge across Rock Creek Parkway.&nbsp; A wall of windows facing both east and west offer a bright and warm space season round.&nbsp; To the West, the view of the Potomac River, and to the East, the view of the south Reflecting Pool and Presidential Grove of Ginkgo trees.</em></p>
 <p><!-- /wp:paragraph --></p>
 </div>
 </div>
 <p><!-- /wp:media-text --></p>
 <p><!-- wp:columns {"columns":1} --></p>
 <div class="wp-block-columns has-1-columns"><!-- wp:column -->
-<div class="wp-block-column"> </div>
+<div class="wp-block-column">&nbsp;</div>
 <p><!-- /wp:column --></p>
 </div>
 <p><!-- /wp:columns --></p>